-Prior to Corrales International School, Ms. Romero substitute taught for Bernalillo Public Schools where she received her certification in G.L.A.D.
+Prior to Corrales International School, Mrs. Romero taught for Bernalillo Public Schools where she received her certification in G.L.A.D.
 (Guided Language Acquisition Design).
-During this time, she also worked to with Cien Aguas International to facilitate their lottery and joined the Governing Council board as a voting member.
-Ms. Romero joined Corrales International school in 2010 as a substitute teacher while finishing her Bachelor’s degrees in education.
-In 2012, she continued with Corrales International as a Special Education Teacher and Coach for the CIS Girls Basketball/Volleyball teams.
-In 2013, she continued as Special Education Coordinator and Athletic Director to present day.
+During this time, she also worked with Cien Aguas International to help facilitate their opening of the school, their first lottery and was a Governing Council board voting member.
+Mrs. Romero joined Corrales International school in 2010.

-One of her favorite quotes is “The best way to predict your future is to create it.”–Abraham Lincoln.
+Favorite quotes: “The best way to predict your future is to create it.”–Abraham Lincoln

 “I am different, not less.” ― Temple Grandin